<?xml version="1.0" encoding="UTF-8"?>

 &lt;p&gt;

-&lt;small&gt;&lt;em&gt;The post &lt;a href="https://viewing.nyc/video-ranking-the-best-pizza-in-new-york/"&gt;[VIDEO] Ranking The BEST Pizza in New York&lt;/a&gt; appeared first on &lt;a href="https://viewing.nyc/"&gt;Viewing NYC&lt;/a&gt;&lt;/em&gt;&lt;/small&gt;
+&lt;small&gt;&lt;em&gt;The post &lt;a href="https://viewing.nyc/watch-building-a-sandwich-shop-in-nyc-comptons-east-village/"&gt;[WATCH] Building a Sandwich Shop in NYC | Compton’s East Village&lt;/a&gt; appeared first on &lt;a href="https://viewing.nyc/"&gt;Viewing NYC&lt;/a&gt;&lt;/em&gt;&lt;/small&gt;

 &lt;/p&gt;